-Mozambique is a severely underdeveloped country.
-The country battles with high levels of poverty, which affects the spread of diseases.
 The public healthcare system in Mozambique is basic and very limited.
-Expats are not entitled to public healthcare, which forces them to rely on private healthcare facilities.
-These are also in short supply, with most found in Maputo.
-Most expats, as well as wealthier Mozambicans, opt to travel to South Africa for elective procedures.
+Expats are not entitled to public healthcare, so they rely on private healthcare facilities instead.
+These are in short supply, with most found in Maputo.
+Most expats, as well as wealthier Mozambicans, opt to travel to neighbouring South Africa for elective procedures.

 Public healthcare in Mozambique